If you have no time to read,

-NOTE: Glassdoor has changed its selection of reviews.
+NOTE: When on Glassdoor, one has to register and be signed in to read reviews.
+Glassdoor has changed its selection of reviews.
 On Pret A Manger reviews, Glassdoor is now sieving out Managers and Leaders reviews on the front page.

 To see ALL the recent reviews on Glassdoor, click where it says “Popular” and select “Most recent” or “Lowest Rating” AND Clear All “Full-time, Part-time”.
 Also, Glassdoor demands logins now, where you can only see ONE review without being registered and logged in.
 The reason why the amount of reviews change from 683 to 697 may be that Glassdoor withholds some reviews.
 But I’m not sure how that works.
 On Indeed at the Location feature, scroll up to select “All” and it will automatically list all cities/countries in chronological order starting with the newest.

 Indeed now even started handpicking reviews as “the most useful review selected by Indeed”, which shows that these review sites are not neutral, as they only select the positive ones, no matter how “rotten” the company may be or how many experienced staff have voted their agreement with the (negative) review:

 Click on Sort: “Most recent” and “Clear All”